MontFerret/montferret.github.io/content/blog/ferret-v0.9.md

 # What's added
 ## Clearing input values
-Since version 0.1.0, Ferret had ``INPUT`` HTML function that allowed to type any value to input HTML element.
+Since early versions, Ferret has ``INPUT`` HTML function that allowed to type any value to input HTML element.
 This works by appending the function parameter to any pre-existing `<input>` value.
 While it works fine in many cases, there are some scenarios when a target input field has a preset value which needs to be erased.
 With this release, Ferret has a new method ``INPUT_CLEAR`` that erases any data from a target input.

 {{< code fql >}}